 The standard for determining whether an officer has a right to stop you is known as reasonable suspicion.
 The police do not need to have witnessed you committing an offense to have reasonable suspicion.

-Probable cause is a higher standard that officers must meet in order to conduct an arrest or to search a person and their effects.
-If an officer views your car swerving and smells alcohol on your breath when they stop you, they likely have probable cause to arrest you for a DUI.
+Probable cause is a higher standard that officers must meet to conduct an arrest or search a person and their effects.
+For example, if an officer views your car swerving and smells alcohol on your breath when they stop you, they likely have probable cause to arrest you for a DUI.

 Excluding Improperly Obtained Evidence

 While there are many legal venues for an officer to obtain evidence against you, it is possible that there was a flaw in the procedure.
-If you refused a search and the officer still conducted one, any evidence gathered should not be used against you in any criminal proceeding.
+For example, if you refused a search and the officer still conducted one, any evidence gathered would be inadmissible in court for a DUI case.

-You or your lawyer can petition to have the evidence excluded from the proceedings by filing a motion to suppress.
+You can petition to have the evidence excluded from the proceedings by filing a motion to suppress.
 If you have any concerns about the search of your car during a stop, particularly if the search led to an open container violation or DUI arrest, you deserve to have your rights protected.